behave/behave/docs/behave.rst

 Configuration Files
 ===================

-Configuration files for *behave* are called either ".behaverc", "behave.ini", "setup.cfg" or "tox.ini" (your preference) and are located in one of three places:
+Configuration files for *behave* are called either ".behaverc", "behave.ini", "setup.cfg", "tox.ini", or "pyproject.toml" (your preference) and are located in one of three places:

 1. the current working directory (good for per-project settings),
 2. your home directory ($HOME), or